apache/arrow/docs/source/format/Intro.rst

       Physical layout diagram for boolean data type.

 .. note::
-   Arrow also has a concept of Null type where all values are null.
+   Arrow also has a concept of Null data type where all values are null.
 In this case no buffers are allocated.

 Variable length binary and string